nodejs/node/doc/guides/contributing/pull-requests.md

 # Pull Requests

-Pull Requests are the way concrete changes are made to the code, documentation, dependencies, and tools contained in the `nodejs/node` repository.

 There are two fundamental components of the Pull Request process: one concrete and technical, and one more process oriented.
 The concrete and technical component involves the specific details of setting up your local environment